FalconRider/The-Gellun-Folio-Two/README.md

 technology worked  and where it was at so my old 2022 work was good testing material and a chance to learn a little more Physics.

 I was surprised to see  we might have something here.
-The machines told me I had original work and and should press on.
+The machines told me I had original work and should press on.
 They suggested directions and offered solutions.
 Wow.
 They are my coauthors for Folio Two.
 Their chats are attributed and reproduced in the RAYS directory.

 I typed every word in the Model documents.
 Even left in a few typos.